mia-platform/documentation/docs/development_suite/api-portal/api-documentations.md

 ![](img/secretPlates.png)

 In the Query Params section, you can filter and sort all the request configuration you need by ticking the boxes of the information you are looking for.
 For instance, we ticked id, name, description, and price.
-So, only these sepcific contents will be passed upon the GET request.
+So, only these specific contents will be passed upon the GET request.

 ![](img/queryParams.png)